 David O’Connor, M.S.

-David uses socio-ecological methods to understand human-wildlife-livestock interactions in an effort to inform and develop conservation programs, primarily in developing nations.
-He is currently leading our giraffe conservation program with pastoralists in northern Kenya, and assisting in our work with the Giraffe Center, Reteti Elephant Rescue Center, Sera Black Rhino Sanctuary, Ishaqbini Hirola Sanctuary, Lewa Conservancy, and Loisaba Conservancy.
-In addition to working in East Africa, David also works with the Conservation Education team and in-country collaborators on understanding and addressing the illegal trade in bears and bear parts, saiga horn and tiger parts in Southeast Asia.
-Previously David was involved in developing remote sensing technology for the critically endangered vaquita porpoise in Baja California, Mexico.
+David’s research focuses on understand human-wildlife-livestock interactions in an effort to inform and develop conservation programs, primarily in developing nations.
+He founded and leads our Twiga Walinzi (Giraffe Guards) reticulated giraffe conservation program with pastoralists in northern Kenya.
+David is also involved in our conservation programs with the Giraffe Conservation Foundation, Smithsonian Institution, The Nature Conservancy, Northern Rangelands Trust, Reteti Elephant Rescue Center, Sera Black Rhino Sanctuary, Ishaqbini Hirola Sanctuary, Lewa Conservancy, and Loisaba Conservancy, as well as our leopard conservation program.
+In southeast Asia, David works with the Community Engagement team and in-country collaborators on combatting the trade in bears and bear parts, saiga horn, and tiger parts in Cambodia, Laos, and Vietnam, and on research to explore whether it is possible to reintroduce former working elephants back to the wild in Myanmar.
+Lastly, David assists collaborators in Uzbekistan and southern Russia on conservation efforts for the critically endangered saiga.